-There are several types of FHA loans, each tailored to specific needs and situations.
+There are many different types of FHA loans, each tailored to specific needs and situations.
 The loans you are eligible for — and the loans that make the most sense for you — will depend on your homebuying goals, as well as the type of home that you want to buy.

 - You can choose the repayment term, which is usually 15 or 30 years.

 Fixed-rate mortgages provide certainty, but you won’t have the opportunity to save money if interest rates drop.
-The only way to reduce the loan’s rate is to refinance your mortgage.
+The only way to reduce the loan’s interest rate is to refinance your mortgage.

 Most ARMs come with minimum and maximum interest rates, so you can estimate best- and worst-case scenarios after the introductory rate expires.

-As you shop around for ARMs, you’ll see them described as 5/1, 7/1, etc. These numbers refer to the initial rate-lock period and the frequency of rate adjustments.
+As you shop around for ARMs, you’ll see them described as 5/1, 7/1, etc. These numbers refer to the initial rate lock period and the frequency of rate adjustments.
 For example, a 5/1 ARM has an initial rate lock of five years, after which the rate changes once per year.